Emerging Leaders ConferenceMore Courses

 ELC | Conferences | All Levels | Scheduled

 - We know sometimes the decision to join us at the conference is not just yours.
 You may need to convince your supervisor or managing partner, or there may be financial implications.
 We are here to help!
 Check out our justification toolkit which includes general tips, a detailed cost worksheet, conference benefits and a sample letter to send to your supervisor.
+Also check out our handy FAQ that will help answer all your burning questions about this conference.

 - Accounting & Auditing